Skip to content

 • R6 methods can be documented in-line, i.e. the method’s documentation comments come right before the definition of the method.

 • Method documentation can use the @description, @details, @param, @return and @examples tags.
 These are used to create a subsection for the method, within a separate ‘Methods’ section.
 All roxygen comment lines of a method documentation must appear after a tag.
+By default, roxygen2 will warn about any undocumented methods; if you want to have a method without documentation, use @noRd.

 • @param tags that appear before the class definition are automatically inherited by all methods, if needed.

 • R6 fields and active bindings can make use of the @field tag.
 Their documentation should also be in-line.
+To suppress documentation of a field, use @field name NULL.

 • roxygen2 checks that all public methods, public fields, active bindings and all method arguments are documented, and issues warnings otherwise.